USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 should be run from project directories in `/90daydata` or in `/project`.
 Software installs that require a lot of space, such as conda virtual environments, should be done in [`/project`](#project-directories).

-Files in home directories are automatically compressed and backed up.
-Due to backup method used on Ceres, space freed after deleting files in home directories, becomes available only after 6 days.

 ## Project Directories

 Project directories are usually associated with ARS Research Projects.
 While it's possible to run simulations on Ceres or Atlas using only home directories and [Large Short-term Storage](#large-short-term-storage) in `/90daydata/shared`, it is recommended to request a project directory.
 Having a project directory will allow to install software packages in /project and keep important data on [Juno Archive Storage](#juno-archive-storage).